startupjs/startupjs/packages/schema/README.md

-# startupjs utils
+# startupjs schema

-Isomorphic utils for internal cross-package usage
+Utils to work with json-schema